andrew-a-hale/sieve/README.md

 # Run
 Use `python main.py <n>` to run the sieves.
 This script will also compile the cython, rust, go, ocaml, and rcpp programs on each run.

+## Dependencies
+The python script assumes that normal tooling and some packages have been installed for each of the languages.